 Two issues that are typically a concern in developing a calendar are when the school year starts and when first semester ends.
-The past two years we have ended the semester at Winter Break.
+The past several years we have ended the semester at Winter Break.
 Ending the semester at Winter Break requires starting earlier in the year.
 We have developed three options for a potential calendar for next year.

 • Option 1 – Later start (Sept.
 2), 1st Semester ends after Winter Break (Jan.
 22), and the last day of school is June 9th.